magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-37779-unable-to-add-configurable-product-to-cart-via-graphql.md

 Product added to cart.

 <ins>Actual results</ins>:
-Get an error: *Could not add the product with SKU xxxx to the shopping cart: The website with id 3 that was requested wasn't found.
+Get an error: *Could not add the product with SKU xxxx to the shopping cart: The website with ID 3 that was requested wasn't found.
 Verify the website and try again.*

 ## Apply the patch